oVirt/ovirt-site/source/documentation/draft/building-engine-draft.html.md

 Assuming that the application server is not running, it should be started:

-    $ cd $JBOSS_HOME/bin
+    $ cd $HOME/jboss-as-7.1.1.Final/bin
     $ ./standalone.sh -b 0.0.0.0

-If everything went correctly you should see the welcome page, with links to the administrator portal and user portal.
+If everything went correctly you should be able to connect to <http://127.0.0.1:8700> see the welcome page, with links to the administrator portal and user portal.

 The default user name and password created in development environments are `admin@internal` and `letmein!`.

-Accessing the REST API:
+You can also access the REST API pointing your browser to <http://127.0.0.1:8700/api> or with a command line tool like `wget`:

     $ wget -O - \
     --debug \